The Hollars (2016), Sharlto Copley, John Krasinski

 After my surprise at my initial reaction, the movie does thankfully become a little more watchable, after the first hour.
 Though certainly not enough to make Suicide Squad a particularly great experience.

-A sizeable part of my issue with director David Ayer’s movie is linked to the fact that, unlike Marvel’s TheAvengers, stand-alone movies for most, if not all of the characters in Suicide Squad don’t previously exist.
-This then adds to the already gargantuan challenge of weaving a well-constructed and engaging story featuring all the numerous players.
-Granted that a lot of the film’s audience are readers of the comic books on which this movie is based; that didn’t prove to help much.
-I basically didn’t really realise just how much Marvel’s approach made a lot of sense until, as a non-reader of comic books, I watched Suicide Squad.
+A sizeable part of my issue with director David Ayer’s film is linked to the fact that, unlike Marvel’s TheAvengers, stand-alone movies for most, if not all of the characters in Suicide Squad, don’t previously exist.
+This adds to the already gargantuan challenge of weaving a well-constructed and engaging story featuring all the numerous players, something this film fails to do.
+I didn’t realise how much Marvel’s approach made a lot of sense until, as a non-reader of comic books, I watched Suicide Squad.

-I know that superhero movies aren’t real but something about this movie was just more unbelievable than any other superhero movie I remember watching.
+Additionally, I know that superhero movies aren’t real but something about Suicide Squad was even more unbelievable than any other superhero movie I remember watching.
 I must admit that Cara Delevigne’s portrayal of Enchantress didn’t help matters.
 ‘Ridiculous’ is unfortunately the word that came to mind most times I saw her character and heard her speak.

 Suicide Squad (2016), Viola Davis

 ‘Is Jared Leto’s Joker going to be as arresting as Heath Ledger’s brilliant work in The Dark Knight (2008)?’
-This was a question I wanted the answer to and I kind of got it… but not really because The Jokeris barely seen in this movie.
-And even though he is one of the better known characters prior to this film – thanks to Batman, Joker’s stand alone movie really should have come before Suicide Squad.
+This was a question I wanted the answer to and I kind of got it… but not really, because The Jokeris barely seen in this movie.
+And even though he is one of the better-known characters before this film – thanks to Batman, Joker’s stand-alone movie really should have come before Suicide Squad.